Skip to Content

 How to parent a gifted child with asynchronous development

-Gifted asynchronous children are often misunderstood and isolated.
-They are commonly labeled as “special” or “different” and are treated differently than their peers.
-They possess a set of characteristics that are uniquely vulnerable.
+They are commonly labeled “special” or “different” and treated differently than their peers.
+They possess a set of uniquely vulnerable characteristics.

-Caring for gifted children requires modifications in parenting.
 Recognize that the more gifted a child is, the more asynchronous they are.
-Listen to them and support the child’s emotional needs instead of accusing them of being “too sensitive”.
+Listen to them and support the child’s emotional needs instead of accusing them of being “too sensitive.”

 References